wp-plugins/mp3-jplayer/readme.txt

 = 2.3 =
 * Fixed a major issue on index/cat/search type pages that could incorrectly assign the playlists or break players in some scenarios.
 * Added support for custom js (for skin extensions) on the player Design page.
-* Renamed the MP3-jPlayer plugin class instance to MP3JP.
+* Developer note: Renamed the MP3-jPlayer plugin class instance to MP3JP.

 = 2.2 =
 * Simplified error handling to try and eliminate the false triggering of messages that was occurring on some devices.